Amanda E. Herbert, Durham University

 Sarah Peters Kernan is an independent culinary historian.
 She holds a PhD in medieval history from The Ohio State University.
 She is currently working on a monograph about the production and use of cookbooks in medieval and early modern England and is also working to create an edition of a seventeenth-century recipe book she transcribed and researched as a Food Studies Fellow at the New York Public Library.
 She has published in the journal Food & History and has contributed to the Recipes Project for several years.

 Sarah has been especially active as a public historian, working with institutions and organizations like The Met Cloisters, Manuscript Cookbooks Survey, and the Culinary Historians of Chicago.
-She collaborates frequently with the Newberry Library, assembling modules on food history topics for Digital Collections for the Classroom, teaching Adult Seminars on food history topics, and recently appearing on the Shelf Life podcast.
+She collaborates frequently with the Newberry Library, assembling modules on food history topics for Digital Collections for the Classroom, teaching Adult Seminars on food history topics, and developing culinary history programming.